-- The frost breath X-23 kid freezes the arm of one of the Reavers and shatters it.
+- The frost breath X-23 kid freezes the arm of one of the Reavers and shatters it right off his body.
 Cue the blood and scream.

 - One of the X-23 kids telekinetically throws a rain of wood shards and pine needles at some of the Reavers, turning the head of one of them into a bloody porcupine and eventually blows him to pieces with them.

 - Even though he deserved it, watching Pierce getting telekinetically warped, electrocuted, frozen, strangled by grass, and god knows what else all at once by the X23 children was extremely unnerving as he tries to beg for his life, with the X-23s ignoring his pleas while silently sporting expressions of pure contempt.
 And we don't see his body afterwards.